rust-random/book/src/guide-dist.md

 distribution of the x-intercept of a ray from point `(x0, γ)` with uniformly distributed angle.

-The [`Beta`] distribution is a two-parameter probabilty distribution, whose output values lie between 0 and 1.
+The [`Beta`] distribution is a two-parameter probability distribution, whose output values lie between 0 and 1.
 The [`Dirichlet`] distribution is a generalisation to any positive number of parameters.